sluush1/sluush1/README.md

 # I like waffles and chocky milk
 ###### if you dont like me ill break your knees
-## i like playing video games like totk
+## I like playing video games like totk